nickstanley574/nickstanley574.github.io/_drafts_public/2023-05-01-dont-trust-your-clipboard.md

 ...
 nick /home $ sudo apt-get install nginx
 Reading package lists...
 Done
-...
-nick /home $
 ```

 Notice for the second `sudo` command it didn't require a password.
 The `sudo` command has a `timestamp_timeout` feature that specifies the amount of time that can pass before `sudo` asks for a password again.
 This allows users to execute multiple privileged commands in a short period without having to repeatedly enter their password.
 The default value for this feature is 5 minutes.

 Hackers can start by initiating a genuine sudo command that prompts the user for their password, and then proceed to execute a hidden malicious command during copy and paste using the subsequent sudo command.
-This could result in the installation of spyware or ransomware on the system, among other malicious actions.
+This could result in the installation of spyware or ransomware on the system, among other actions.

 ### Attack Avenue 2

-AWS credentials are stored in plaintext and is owned by the current user `~/.aws/credentials` It is the same story for your ssh private keys stored in `.ssh`.
-This means sudo is not required to access these creds.
-This means anything you run as your used could get access to these secrets.
+AWS credentials are stored in plaintext and is normally owned by the current user in that user's home folder, by default the path is `~/.aws/credentials`.
+When the user is the owner, then there's no need to use sudo to access these credentials.
+As a result, any process executed under the user's account would be able to gain access to these confidential information.

 To demonstrate this we are going to use RequestBin.
 RequestBin is a web-based tool that allows you to inspect and debug HTTP requests.
 It provides a unique URL that you can use to send HTTP requests to, and then allows you to inspect the request in real-time.